Romance of the Turf book 2

 “Your brother will be back in but a few minutes,” Evan assured her.
 “There’s a necessary on the ground floor.”

 She chuckled.
 “I don’t know if I’m glad or sorry to tell you that he was being literal.
-Brothers aren’t usually keen to travel fifteen miles to oblige a curious sister.
+He would not have brought me to Cambridge merely to indulge my curiosity.
 Jonah has a meeting with a professor looking to sell, I think, a carriage horse.”

 “And is that professor…Jerome, was it?”